gofer-engine/gofer-engine.github.io/developing-interface-channels-with-configs.md

 ## routes

 The `routes` are optional and are a list of routes composed of flows to process and send messages to other destinations.
 Each route is a list of flows to process messages as they are received.
-The order of routes is not important, however the order of the flows in each route is important.
+The order of routes is not important, however, the order of the flows in each route is important.
 If there are asynchronous flows in a route, then other routes can continue to execute while waiting.

 The `ChannelConfig` interface was simplified above to show the basic structure.
-The `routes` property can be lossely defined as multideimensional array of `RouteFlow` or `RouteFlowNamed` interfaces.
+The `routes` property can be loosely defined as multidimensional array of `RouteFlow` or `RouteFlowNamed` interfaces.
 Or it can be strictly defined as an array of `Route` interfaces typed as:

 ```typescript
 interface Route {